SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Abstract

 \section{Abstract}

 Generative adversarial networks (GANs) learn a target probability distribution by optimizing a generator and a discriminator with minimax objectives.
 This paper addresses the question of whether such optimization actually provides the generator with gradients that make its distribution close to the target distribution.
-We derive sufficient conditions for the discriminator to serve as the distance between the distributions by connecting the GAN formulation with the concept of sliced optimal transport.
-Furthermore, by leveraging these theoretical results, we propose a novel GAN training scheme, called adversarially slicing generative network (ASGN).
-With only simple modifications, the ASGN is applicable to a broad class of existing GANs.
-Experiments on synthetic and image datasets support our theoretical results and the ASGN's effectiveness as compared to usual GANs.
+We derive \yuhta{\textit{metrizable conditions}}, sufficient conditions for the discriminator to serve as the distance between the distributions, by connecting the GAN formulation with the concept of sliced optimal transport.
+Furthermore, by leveraging these theoretical results, we propose a novel GAN training scheme called the Slicing Adversarial Network (SAN).
+With only simple modifications, \yuhta{a broad class of existing GANs can be converted to SANs}.
+Experiments on synthetic and image datasets support our theoretical results and the effectiveness of SAN as compared to the usual GANs. \yuhta{We also apply SAN to StyleGAN-XL, which leads to a state-of-the-art FID score amongst GANs for class conditional generation on CIFAR10 and ImageNet 256$\times$256.} Our implementation is available on the project page \url{https://ytakida.github.io/san/}.